AMReX-Astro/Nyx/README.md

 PLEASE NOTE:  Nyx has been migrated from BoxLib to AMReX.

-If you prefer to run with the BoxLib-based version, then you can use the "boxlib" branch (which will no longer be updated).

 If you would like to use the latest version of Nyx, you will need to download AMReX from